faolane/LAP/readme.md

-# A Fortran linear assignment problem solver
+# A Fortran solver for the Linear Assignment Problem (LAP)

 ## Description